lucasbfernandes/job-worker/docs/design-document.md

 ## CLI

 The Job Worker CLI is the user interface of the Job Worker Service.
-Its responsibility is to authenticate the user with the Server, parse commands and generate authenticated HTTPS requests for it.
+Its responsibility is to authenticate the user with the Server, parse commands, generate authenticated HTTPS requests and exhibit the responses in a structured manner.
 This section will:

 1. Describe which commands are available for the user and how to use them;
 2. Describe how the CLI will manage user secrets (i.e. username/password);